cplmakerlab/cplmakerlab.github.io/_slidedecks/introduction-to-cnc-technology.md

       ## &nbsp;

-      #### Can you think of any items you use that may have been made with CNC
+      #### Can you think of anything you use that may have been made with CNC
       technology?
     background_color: '#a9e8e6'
     background_image: